Parvej2001/SNassignment/README.md

-# CI/CD Pipeline Setup for a Node App
+# CI/CD Pipeline Setup for a Node Application

 This repository contains the setup and documentation for the CI/CD pipeline of the Node App using Jenkins , Docker, Aws Ec2.